Hmndtyphn/Weather-Pro/README.md

 The application also shows the 5 day forecast below, showing the date, an icon of the days estimated weather conditions, windspeed, and humidity.

-You can search by your most recent searchs on the left hand panel, for a quick and efficient access to weather of your favorite destionation.
+You can search by your most recent searchs on the left hand panel, for quick and efficient access to weather of your favorite destination.

+Link to deployed site: https://hmndtyphn.github.io/Weather-Pro/

 <p align="center">